Resilient euro zone bond market easily absorbs supply

 LONDON Oct 9 Euro zone debt markets easily absorbed a bout of supply on Wednesday as investors, worried about the implications of budget deadlock in the United States, snapped up assets denominated in euros.

-Five-year German bonds outperformed in the secondary market after a Bobl note sale drew solid demand, attracting twice the amount on offer, up from 1.5 at a similar sale in September despite the lower returns on offer.
+Five-year German bonds outperformed in the secondary market after a Bobl note sale drew solid demand, attracting 2 times the amount on offer, up from 1.5 at a similar sale in September despite the lower returns on offer.

-Spain and Italy also drew solid investor interest in syndicated sales of 31- and 7-year bonds respectively, another sign of improved sentiment towards the euro zone's debt-ridden southern economies.
+Interest in a syndicated sale of 31-year Spanish bonds and a syndication of 7-year Italian debt was solid, adding to signs of improved sentiment towards the euro zone's debt-ridden southern economies.

 But he added: "In most people's mind, (the U.S. impasse) is still going to resolve itself even though they feel a little bit unsettled by the fact that it hasn't been resolved so far."

+Ten-year Italian yields were flat at 4.35 percent as Italy looked set to raise 5 billion euros at the 7-year sale, IFR, a Thomson Reuters news and financial information service, reported.

-Interest the syndicated Spanish sale topped 10 billion euros, according to Thomson Reuters service IFR, citing a bank managing the deal.
+Interest in a syndicated 31-year debt Spanish debt sale topped 10 billion euros, according to IFR, citing a bank managing the deal.

-Spanish 10-year yields were up 3 basis points at 4.34 percent while 30-year yields were flat at 5.11 percent.

-With the sale out of the way, Spanish bonds were expected to resume a recent rally in coming sessions with analysts seeing them continuing to outperform Italian debt, which faces more sales on Friday.

 U.S. DEFAULT RISK